 NHC Education Programs build bridges between the academic world and the working classroom, addressing both classic and contemporary aspects of the humanities.

-With a focus on the integration of scholarship and content, inquiry-based pedagogy, and emerging technologies, NHC Education encourages the growth of education professionals in ways that directly impact the classroom.
+With a focus on the integration of scholarship and content, inquiry-based pedagogy, and emerging technologies, NHC Education Programs encourage the growth of education professionals in ways that directly impact the classroom.
 This project-based approach supports the development of classroom-ready instructional materials, research opportunities, and learning experiences.

 Live, interactive webinars connect educators with scholars and experts in humanities fields to discuss compelling topics.
 Webinars are free of charge but require registration.